openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 In Adobe AIR, the FileStream class provides additional functionality for reading data from a local file.
 See

-“Reading
+"Reading

-and writing files” on page 689
+and writing files" on page 689

 .